Azure/actions/docs/action-from-pipeline-task.md

 | tl.getPathInput()    | core.getInput()                                                                              | Given that path input was a UI feature and workflows are exclusively yaml based, you should use core.getInput instead, reading the content as plain text                   |
 | tl.getBoolInput()    | core.getInput()  Convert to type later                                                       |                                                                                                                                                                            |

-The above list contains a few observed conversions to help you get started.
-You might also internally use certain modules built especially for tasks, when converting to action, validate if any of your dependencies aren’t bringing in any `vsts-task-lib` references; you could potentially run into unexpected problems during runtime.

-If any of your code logic is completely independent of tasks-lib and any dependencies from the common-npm-packages folder.
-You can use the file/module/class as it is.

-## Converting task.json to action.yml
+### 2. Converting task.json to action.yml

-Refer to this document for more information: https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions
+Please refer to this document for more information on the syntax for authoring Action yml: https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions

-Fields which exist in task.json but not in actions.yml
+Following are the fields which exist in task.json but not in actions.yml
 * ID
 * friendlyName
 * helpUrl